PrisonedLotusGaming/The-Farmer-Was-Replaced/guides/afk-farm/README.md

 # AFK farm — starters + afk_farm

 Scripts for the AFK path in The Farmer Was Replaced.
-Full walkthrough lives in the Steam guide (linked from the [repo root README](../../README.md)).
+Full walkthrough lives in the Steam guide.

 **Steam guide:** _link coming soon_